osmanyilmz/Mini_Catalog_App/README.md

 ---

+## 📌 Project Name

+**Mini Catalog App**

+## 📝 Short Description

+Mini Catalog App is a Flutter-based catalog application designed to practice Flutter fundamentals such as widget structure, navigation, state management, and UI development.

+---

 ## 🎯 Project Purpose

-This project was developed to learn Flutter fundamentals including widget structure, navigation, state management, JSON modeling, and UI development.
+This project was developed to learn and apply Flutter fundamentals including widget structure, navigation, state management, JSON modeling, and responsive UI design.

 ---